top of box

 abc Plus/abc 2.0

 People outside the realm of folk music realised what a great solution abc notation was and wanted to expand abc notation to include multiple voices and extensions for classical and other more complex forms of music.
 Some people made up their own extensions to abc and, of course, this caused compatibility issues.
-In an effort to organize all these extensions into a 2.0 abc standard (available in draft state), the The ABC Plus Project was formed and is operated by Guido Gonzato of Italy.
+In an effort to organize all these extensions into a 2.0 abc standard, the The ABC Plus Project was formed and is operated by Guido Gonzato of Italy.
 A great ABC manual in PDF format is available there too.
 Also at ABC Plus are ready-to-run programs (binaries) which you can download.
+Last I checked, they are now working on implementing a 2.2 abc standard.

 Since abc is text based, you can simply use a text editor to write your abc tunes: NotePad, TextEdit, Word, whatever.
 But there are programs available that will show your notes on a music staff as you type and this visual feedback is a great way to ensure you are entering the tune correctly.
 Some will even play your tune back for you to hear without even leaving the program.